-Sand dunes of the Gran Desierto de Altar (Photo by Rick Westtcott)
+Sand dunes of the Gran Desierto de Altar (Photo by Rick Westcott)

 Since prehistoric times, people have relied heavily on the native plants of Sonora, especially the legumes-mesquite, paloverde, ironwood, etc. The most important native grasses for grazing purposes were the gramas (Bouteloua spp.), 18 species of which have been identified from northeast Sonora alone.
 The gramas turn green and lush after summer rains, drying to nutritious hay during the fall dry season.
-The fruits of the pitahaya dulce, or organ pipe (Stenocereus thurberi), saguaro (Carnegiea gigantea), and cardón (Pachycereus pringlei, also called sahueso) cacti were all important food sources, and are still collected and consumed by the Seri People (Comcáac) and others, as well as being enjoyed as delicacies by modern Sonorans.
+The fruits of the pitahaya dulce, or organ pipe (Stenocereus thurberi), saguaro (Carnegiea gigantea), and cardón (Pachycereus pringlei, also called sahueso) cacti were all important food sources, and are still collected and consumed by the Tohono O'odham and Seri People (Comcáac) and others, as well as being enjoyed as delicacies by modern Sonorans.

 The introduction of corn (Zea mays), which was first domesticated in south-central Mexico, into Sonora and the American Southwest is usually attributed to Uto-Aztecanspeaking groups who spread throughout much of the region between 3000 and 1000 B.C.
 A popular hypothesis suggests that the timing of the dispersal is likely related to environmental conditions following the end of the warm and dry Altithermal Period (middle Holocene), as Uto-Aztecans descended from refugia in the Sierra Madre Occidental to colonize the low country.
 The oldest occurrence of early maize in archaeological context is ~5000 B.C. (southcentral Mexico), and the earliest records of domestic corn is from the Tehuacan Valley ~3600 B.C. (south-central Mexico).
-In the U.S., domesticated corn has been found in Arizona and New Mexico archaeological sites date ~2000 B.C.
+In the U.S.. domesticated corn has been found in Arizona and New Mexico archaeological sites date ~2000 B.C.

-The hearts, or trunk and leaf bases of agaves (what many Mexicans call maguey), known as cabezas, were gathered and slow roasted by native people to prepare a sweet and nutritious food called mezcal.
-Spaniards quickly learned to ferment and distill the mezcal to create the liquors we know today as mescal (and its regional variants, e.g., bacanora) and teguila.
-By law, teguila is always made from the blue agave, a variety of Agave angustifolia known as A. angustifolia tequilana (or A. angustifolia weberiana), and only in certain designated regions of west-central Mexico.
-Mescal can be made from many of the 400+ known species of agave (and may also have other added ingredients), although it is typically made from regional varieties of the very widespread Agave angustifolia.
+The hearts, or trunk and leaf bases of agaves (or maguey as it is known in Mexico), known as cabezas, were gathered and slow roasted by native people to prepare a sweet and nutritious food called mezcal.
+Spaniards quickly learned to ferment and distill the mezcal to create the liquors we know today as mescal (and its regional variants, e.g., bacanora) and tequila.
+By law, tequila is always made from the blue agave, a variety of Agave angustifolia known as A. angustifolia tequilana (or A. angustifolia weberiana), and only in certain designated regions of central Mexico.
+Mescal can be made from many of the 400+ known species of agave (and may have other added ingredients), although it is typically made from regional varieties of the very widespread Agave angustifolia.
 In La Serrana today, certain native agave plants also are used to distill mescal de Bacanora, a potent artisanal mescal similar to "white lightning."
+Bacanora was banned from production in Sonora in 1915 (though, of course, people continued to make it), and the ban was not lifted unitl 1992.
 [Endnote 1]